mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-6-18-pubsub-with-redis.md

 - user is inactive for X days --> notify user
 - user deletes his/her account with us --> notify customer support

-You can think of this application as a river of events: user signs up, user does something, etc..
 These *events* trigger some *action* and sometimes an could trigger other events.
-In addition, we want:
+In addition, we would like:
-	• Some events to be handled asynchronously.
-For example, we don't want to make the user wait while we send an email.
+- Some events to be handled asynchronously.
+For example, we don't want to make a user wait while we send an email.
-	• Some events to be dealt with immediately, others to be scheduled for future.
+- Some events to be handled immediately and some to be scheduled for future.
-	• Some aspects of the behavior of the system to be configurable by non-developers.
+- Some aspects of the behavior of the system to be configurable by non-developers.
-	• To change things quickly and experiment rapidly with new events and actions.
+- To experiment with new events and actions without investing much time and money.
-	• To write clean code.
+- To write clean code.
 That means automated tests for readable code that does what it's supposed to.

 ## Intro to PubSub
 Pubsub is an architecture used for designing complex systems characterized by requirements similar to the ones above.
 If you adhere to the design guidelines of PubSub, you'd end up with software that is much easier to reason about, maintain, and scale.